 Don't know how to install an exhaust system?
 It's a lot more straightforward than it might sound.
-Think about it: your vehicle already has an exhaust system mounted on it, so all you're really doing is taking off the old and swapping it with the new.
+Think about it: your vehicle already has an exhaust system mounted on it, so all you're really doing is taking off the old and swapping it with the new, make sure the exhaust tips are mounted straight and you're good to go.
 Now, if you had to start from scratch and design an exhaust from some un-bent lengths of pipe, the exhaust systems installation process would be mighty tricky.
 But, all of the major exhaust makers out there, from Flowmaster to Magnaflow, create custom-sculpted systems that directly replace your factory exhaust.

 Speaking of replacement, here are the general steps for installing most exhausts, from 2" exhaust kits to huge-honking diesel exhaust systems:

 - First, you need room to work.
 If you have a lift, lift your vehicle.
 No lift?
 No problem.
 You'll need to jack your vehicle up and secure it with heavy-duty jack stands.
 Never work under your vehicle unless it is safely supported!

 - Next, you need to disconnect your old exhaust starting at the catalytic converter.
 There should be a clamp securing it to the catalytic converter which can be undone.
 If not, you may have to cut the pipe right past the converter.

 - Working your way back from the converter, unhook the exhaust from its hanging brackets and pull it out.